danielmontanez/reneebikes/README.md

 # reneebikes
-The website for a new bike touring company based in Montreal.
+A website for a new bike touring company based in Montreal.